Research profileField of Focus IV

 Self-Regulation and Regulation: Individuals and Societies

-The central concern of Field of Focus 4 is to better understand human (self-) regulation processes at the level of individuals and organisations in interdisciplinary dialogue.
+The central concern of Field of Focus 4 is to better understand human (self-) regulation processes at the level of individuals and societies in interdisciplinary dialogue.
 The main participants in this study are from the subject areas represented by the Faculty of Behavioural and Cultural Studies, the Faculty of Economics and Social Sciences and the Faculty of Law.

 Scientists in Field of Focus 4 aim at understanding the capacity of self-regulation and how it develops over a person’s lifespan.
 Internal and external influences impacting on the faculty of self-regulation as well as inter-individual and cultural differences are also analysed.
 Researchers in Field of Focus 4 investigate the cognitive processes that underlie self-regulation processes and the relation between the capacity of self-regulation and decision-making and problem-solution processes.
 Questions about the importance of self-regulation for a healthy life and about the effects of disturbances of self-regulation processes are also addressed.
 Such topics are of special interest for disciplines such as psychology, anthropology, education or sport, all to be found in the Faculty of Behavioural and Cultural Studies.
 In addition, they form a bridge to the life sciences (in particular medicine).